Inetum-Poland/html-email-builder/README.md

 ### Outlook

-To paste the email into Outlook, click "Copy document" and paste the contents into a new message.
-If the formatting looks wrong, in Outlook, search for the option "Set default paste" and set "Pasting from other apps" to "Keep source formatting".

-Another option is to use a third-party plugin, such as [Insert HTML by Designmodo](https://appsource.microsoft.com/en-us/product/office/wa200002918), and paste the exported HTML code there.
+To paste the email into Outlook, use a third-party plugin such as [Insert HTML by Designmodo](https://appsource.microsoft.com/en-us/product/office/wa200002918) and paste the exported HTML code there.

 ## Available scripts